protocol/FilecoinGreen-tools/0004-FGTP-Content-Address-EACs.md

 Data for EACs is currently tracked in several places, including in the [EAC Summary Archive](https://github.com/redransil/filecoin-renewables-purchases/tree/main/EAC_Purchase_Summary_Archive) and the Zero Labs system.

-We'd like to take all of the relevant data, including certifictes, and track it with IPDL.
+We'd like to take all of the relevant data, including certificates, and track it with IPDL.

 ## Authors
 redransil